 Education is also changing in France and people are concerned.
 Education minister, Vincent Peillon wants to overhaul the system.
 Recent studies, however, have shown that France is falling behind in education standards compared with its European neighbours and the United States.
 He pledged a massive shakeup, including a reduction in the amount of homework and less “redoubling” or repetition of a school year for those deemed unable to keep up.
 Shorter holidays, school on Wednesday and a shorter teaching day.
 Much of the talk was focused on how French schooling was out of date, that it was grinding and dull and that it had a classroom culture that branded students as “worthless” and was counterproductive and contrary to France’s republican ideals.
 So if the French are reviewing their systems owing to them not being as effective anymore, then maybe all that glitters is not necessarily gold or as the French say ‘Les apparences sont trompeuses.’

 The French social enterprises I spoke to were trying to provide alternatives that balanced the needs of parents and children.
 They had similar values to us and wanted to be flexible and responsive and in touch with the needs of working parents and small children.
 So I propose we work with France as one member of an international family of Early Years staff and parents.
 There is much we can do together to develop the kind of education which is culturally relevant and aligns with the values of our society.
+And here they gave such types of games as applications and see online friv games, that are played on the devices and gadgets, such as laptops, mobile phones, and other ones.
+Many of these friv games can be found on various websites and some of them are free.

 At the picnic, UK parents (not necessarily British but rearing their children here) all agreed that we need to continue to work together to raise children who are happy, enthusiastic, well-mannered, articulate, respectful and willing and able to learn – an approach that needs to underpin the philosophy of the Education politicians here.